Patella Femoral Syndrome: Why

 activities often cause irritation of the patella and surrounding

-structures, because of this mal-alignment and abnormal pressures.
+structures, because of these abnormal pressures.

 As